tboccuto/form-gen/README.md

 export FLASK_APP=app.py
 ```
 Next set up the form name and title
+## This is temporary, its going to be the same as `rails g books title:string paradigm`

 ./index.sh takes two bash arguments. arg1 for the title and arg2 for the header of the form.